Reason2Decide: Rationale-Driven Multi-Task Learning: Experiments

 For Stage-1, we monitor validation loss and early stop with patience of 3 validation evaluations.
-For Stage-2, We use delayed early stopping, with a patience of 5, that activates only after the scheduled sampling phase completes.
+For Stage-2, we use delayed early stopping, with a patience of 5, that activates only after the scheduled sampling phase completes.
 This is to ensure the model fully benefits from our warm-up and scheduled sampling recipe.

 During validation, we evaluate only the prediction task using F1-score, treating rationales as an auxiliary training signal.
 The best model checkpoint (highest F1-score) is loaded at the end of training.
-The models are trained using publicly available packages from \url{https://github.com/huggingface/transformers}.
+The models are trained using publicly available packages from https://github.com/huggingface/transformers.